saishsw/KEYS-2025/docs/logbook.md

 ## KEYS Internship

 ### 6/9/2025
 Today, I downloaded Cline - an AI Autonomous Coding Agent for Visual Studio Code, and encountered a roadblock when trying to generate a Google Gemini API to use in Cline.
 It was fixed by [x].
-Then set up Github Copilot on VS Code as well as turning on MCP(Model Context Protocol) integration into VS Code. finished assignment #1: x and x.
+Then set up Github Copilot on VS Code as well as turning on MCP(Model Context Protocol) integration into VS Code.
+I followed this with completing KEYS Assignment 1: Internship Description.
-Studied prompt engineering - example prompts.